Small Charitable Donations and Childcare Payments Act 2017

 Groups Affected

-- Charities: The changes to the definition of eligible charities and the rules surrounding small donations will affect how charities can claim tax relief.
+- Charities: The changes to the definition of eligible charities and small donations, as well as the new rules for charities operating in multiple community buildings, will directly affect how charities can claim tax relief on small donations.

-- Individuals making small charitable donations: The inclusion of contactless payments broadens the methods for making eligible donations.
+- Individuals making small charitable donations: The inclusion of contactless payments expands the payment methods eligible for tax relief.

 Powered by nyModel